smithy-lang/smithy/docs/source-2.0/guides/model-translations/converting-to-openapi.rst

 Introduction
 ------------

 OpenAPI is a standard for describing RESTful APIs.
-While Smithy has it's own interface definition language that's completely independent of OpenAPI, there are use cases for authoring API models in Smithy and converting them to OpenAPI using both ad-hoc and automated workflows.
+While Smithy has its own interface definition language that's completely independent of OpenAPI, there are use cases for authoring API models in Smithy and converting them to OpenAPI using both ad-hoc and automated workflows.
 For example,